moshiur1412/ECClaimApplication/readme.md

 ## The Advantages of System

-- The application is fully responsive for any kinds of a device such as mobile, tables and desktop browsers.
+- The application is fully responsive.
-- Navigation panel also responsible for very simple that is defined by the role-based with common icons which is very helpful for the users.
+- Navigation panel is defined by the role-based with common icons.
-- The full system is authenticated by the roles based and security is very high for the LARAVEL default authentication functions.
+- The system is authenticated by the roles based and security is very high.
-- Validation and verification are fully considered of the full system application development which is shown the relevant error or success message.
+- Validation and verification are fully considered with the relevant error or success message.
-- Use highly strong Object Oriented Programming (OOP) LARAVEL5 PHP based framework and used Object-oriented Relational Model (ORM) for the database model design.
+- LARAVEL5 PHP based framework and used Object-oriented Relational Model (ORM) for the database model design.

 ## The Limitations of System